 My conversation with Monica, on the other hand, wasn’t as optimistic.
 During my call with the banker I happened to be heading over to her office to get a few things done, and by the time (Banker) broke the news, I was sitting in Monica’s office with the door closed.
 So, at least I didn’t have to tell her over the phone.
-We talked about the nuts and bolts of why this wasn’t working out and that maybe a start-up would be a decent option down the road.
+We talked about the nuts and bolts of why this wasn’t working out and that perhaps a start-up would be a decent option down the road.
 We came away from the conversation spent and completely dejected to the fact that 4.5 months of working from 0500 – 2300 on either our day-jobs or the practice were all wasted.
 We knew there was a tremendous education in there, but it seemed worthless to us at the time.
 It was 4.5 months of sleepless nights for nothing.
 It was a waste.

-The workday was done and there wasn’t reason to work after work anymore so we headed to our cars for the drive home.
+The workday was done and there wasn’t a reason to work after work anymore so we headed to our cars for the drive home.
 I turned on our throwback hip-hop station (BOOM 106.3) and let DMX yell (I mean rap) my problems away.

 The station is censored, but it gets the job done in a pinch.
 I had the windows down, and as spring weather flowed throw my somewhat-aggressively-speeding car, I almost didn’t notice my phone ringing…

 It was The Banker… “What could he possibly want now?”
 I thought to myself, and as DMX potentially had me worked up enough to say something less than polite, I answered the phone.
 “Hello, (Banker).”
-(Much like Seinfield and Newman, if you get the reference…)
+(Much like Seinfeld and Newman, if you get the reference…)

 He was pretty worked up and a little out of breath: “Mike!
 Oh, my God.
 We made a mistake in the calculation and it threw everything off!
 I was wrong.
 This cash-flow model actually works very well!!
 Please tell me you didn’t talk to your wife yet.”